FredrikPedersen/Learning_Spring/Testing Spring Boot - Beginner to Guru/notes.md

 ## Section 5: Part 54 & 55 - JUnit Assumptions and Conditional Test Execution

 - [Assumptions Documentation](https://junit.org/junit5/docs/5.0.0/api/org/junit/jupiter/api/Assumptions.html)
 - An assumption is used for checking if it makes sense to run a test under certain conditions.
-If an assumption is failed, it will not result in test failure, but test abortian.
+If an assumption is failed, it will not result in test failure, but test abortion.
 - The the most common use case for this is if you have an application running in different environments.
 - See the JUnit [User Guide for narrowing down further whether a test should run or not](https://junit.org/junit5/docs/current/user-guide/#writing-tests-conditional-execution).